-The family of a young man facing a death sentence in Saudi Arabia after being arrested aged 15 have written to Lionel Messi — the country’s new tourism ambassador — appealing for him to intervene in the case.
+The Times reports on the family of Mohammed al Faraj, a young man facing execution in Saudi Arabia for attending demonstrations against the state, writing to Lionel Messi, the country’s new tourism ambassador, appealing for him to intervene in the case.

 “Mohammed bin Salman [the Saudi Crown Prince] wants to be mentioned in the same breath as elite athletes and the global brands that sponsor sport, not the children his regime tortures and sentences to death or the pro-democracy protesters it executes for ‘disobedience to the ruler’.
 We mustn’t let sport distract us from the blood-stained record of this Saudi regime.”